Halicery/JSON-VBAProject/README.md

 - [JSONPARSE](JSONPARSE.md)  - parses JSON TEXT and stores result in a *jsonvar* Variant
 - [JSONPATH](JSONPATH.md) - query any *jsonvar* Variant using JSON Path Expression Syntax
-- JSONGEN.BAS - generates JSON TEXT from *jsonvar* Variant
+- JSONGEN - generates JSON TEXT from *jsonvar* Variant

 The Public Module [JSON4Excel](JSON4Excel.md) contains a few wrapper UDF functions with error handling to be used in Excel formulae.